|

 I still think eliminating de-motivation is the better way to look at it.

-I still see far to many managers thinking in a theory x way - 50 years after McGregor’s The Human Side of Enterprise.
+I still see far too many managers thinking in a theory x way – 50 years after McGregor’s The Human Side of Enterprise.
 If there was not such a systemic failure to apply effective management practices and such a desire to substitute motivation for management I wouldn’t see this as a big deal.
-The issue is important to me because their is a huge amount of poor management based on how people view the need to fix how people are motivated instead of fixing what management really needs to fix (see all the links in the related section at the bottom of this post).
+The issue is important to me because there is a huge amount of poor management based on how people view the need to fix how people are motivated instead of fixing what management really needs to fix (see all the links in the related section at the bottom of this post).

 “eliminating demotivation” is a too simplistic view